timokilale/jobMatch/backend/python_services/README.md

 ## 📄 License

-This forecasting service is part of the Tembeko Job Matching System.
+This forecasting service is part of the Job Match System.